inkanji

 宅 means "residence" or "home," and is sometimes confused with 家.
 While both can refer to a house, 宅 is more formal and bureaucratic (used in addresses and forms).
 It carries none of the warmth or family connotations of 家, making it a poor tattoo choice for a family theme.

-These are the most common mistakes — but context-specific errors are harder to catch.
+Context-specific errors are harder to catch.
 The kanji for “the household you live in” vs “the bloodline you belong to” vs “the unbreakable bond you feel” each require different characters.
 A wrong choice isn't always obvious until a native speaker sees it.

-Verify your specific phrase with AI before you ink →
+Verify your phrase with AI before you ink →

 Frequently Asked Questions